rishi1001/NeuroCUT/README.md

 2. Various parameters are listed in [makefile](/src/makefile), run commmand
 ```
 make parameter_1={value_1} parameter_2={value_2} ..
+Example command has been provided in the run.sh file.

-Reults will be formed in the result_phase2_rl folder
+Reults will be formed in the results¯ folder
 ```

 ## Sample Dataset